-2.4.1 Determining the optimal combination of social welfare entitlements particular, the provisions regarding optimisation may be either impossible, or, even if technically feasible, unlikely to warrant the extra time and effort involved.
+2.4.1 Determining the optimal combination of social welfare entitlements

+The very detailed approach implemented for Ireland in earlier versions of EUROMOD, and in the national model, SWITCH, is not supported by the data available from the UDB.
+In particular, the provisions regarding optimisation may be either impossible, or, even if technically feasible, unlikely to warrant the extra time and effort involved.
 What is proposed here is an approach that captures key elements of the system.